huggingface/blog/safetensors-security-audit.md

 In addition to being safe, `safetensors` allows lazy loading and generally faster loads (around 100x faster on CPU).

-Lazy loading means the ability to load only part of a tensor efficiently.
+Lazy loading means loading only part of a tensor in an efficient manner.
 This particular feature enables arbitrary sharding with efficient inference libraries, such as [text-generation-inference](https://github.com/huggingface/text-generation-inference), to load LLMs (such as LLaMA, StarCoder, etc.) on various types of hardware with maximum efficiency.